Centennial Park (Moncton)

 Centennial Park (Parc du Centenaire) is a municipal park in Moncton, New Brunswick.
 Located in the city's west end, it has an area of 0.93 km2.
 The park features a static display of a CF-100 Canuck fighter jet, an M4A3 Sherman Tank, the anchor from HMCS Magnificent and CNR locomotive 5270.

 History

-Centennial park was originally known as Parkton Nature Park and was changed sometime in the 1950s when it was included in the city of Moncton.
+Centennial park was originally known as Natural Park and was changed in 1967 during Canada's centennial year.